DanielCiccC/DanielCiccC.github.io/FINM3405/notes/lecture5.md

 It’s important to note that the Black-Scholes model is derived under a large list of assumptions.
 Some of these include what might be called the “usual assumptions” in financial theory and modelling:
-- Constant risk-free rate r and volatility σ over life of option.
+- Constant risk-free rate $r$ and volatility $σ$ over life of option.
 - No restrictions on borrowing and lending.
 - Borrowing and lending rates are equal.
 - No transaction costs like brokerage, bid-ask spreads, taxes, etc.